-Columbine Lake sediments were previously described generally by Arcusa et al. (2019) and more detail is provided here.
-The sediments are composed of minerogenic, laminated silts and clays ranging in color from grey to reddish-brown to orange (Fig.

-- 4a).
-Three of the four cores showed identical sediment profiles, meeting the requirement of reproducibility, but only COL17-2 and COL17-3 captured an intact sediment-water interface and laminations (Appendix A Fig. A1).
-Sediment between 141-126 cm (core depths from COL17-2) are characterized by massive grey clay-sized sediment.
-Sediment between 123-72 cm contains poor quality laminations frequently interspersed with indistinct sections.
-The sections of indistinct lamina preservation generally correlate across the parallel cores, although are more prevalent in core COL17-2 (Fig. 4a).
-Sediment between 72-12 - 285 cm contains laminations of average clarity with indistinct sections (Fig. 4a).
-Sediment between 12-0 cm contains well-defined laminations as well as massive fine silt layers.
+Columbine Lake sediments were previously described generally by Arcusa et al. (2019a), and more detail is provided here.
+The sediments are composed of minerogenic, laminated silts and clays ranging in color from grey to reddishbrown to orange (Fig. 4a).
+Three of the four cores showed identical sediment profiles, meeting the requirement of reproducibility, but only COL17-2 and COL17-3 captured an intact sediment-water interface and laminations (Appendix Fig. A1).
+Sediment between 141 and 126 cm (core depths from COL17-2) are characterized by massive grey clay-sized sediment.
+Sediment between 123 and 72 cm contains poorquality laminations frequently interspersed with indistinct sections.
+The sections of indistinct lamina preservation generally correlate across the parallel cores, although they are more prevalent in core COL17-2 (Fig. 4a).
+Sediment between 72 and 12 cm contains laminations of average clarity with indistinct sections (Fig. 4a).
+Sediment between 12 and 0 cm contains well-defined laminations and massive fine silt layers.
 The lower part (12-2 cm) contains fine and grey laminae interspersed by two massive layers.
 The two massive light brown layers are both in core COL17-2, with core COL17-3 only containing the youngest of the two.
-Core COL17-3 contains a layer of indistinct laminations that cross-correlates with the oldest of the two COL17-2 massive layers suggesting the layers are composed of poorly preserved lamina as opposed to single massive bed
+Core COL17-3 contains a layer of indistinct laminations that cross-correlates with the oldest of the two COL17-2 massive layers, suggest-